sveltejs/kit/documentation/docs/90-additional-resources.md

 We've written and published a few different SvelteKit sites as examples:

-- The [examples directory](https://github.com/sveltejs/kit/tree/master/examples) in the GitHub repo contains a HackerNews clone
+- [The examples directory](https://github.com/sveltejs/kit/tree/master/examples) in the GitHub repo contains a HackerNews clone
-- [sveltejs/realworld](https://github.com/sveltejs/realworld) contains an example blog site
+- [`sveltejs/realworld`](https://github.com/sveltejs/realworld) contains an example blog site
-- [sveltejs/sites](https://github.com/sveltejs/sites) contains the code for this site
+- [`sveltejs/sites`](https://github.com/sveltejs/sites) contains the code for this site
+- [The site directory in the `sveltejs/svelte` repo](https://github.com/sveltejs/svelte/tree/master/site) contains the code for svelte.dev

 ### Integrations

-[svelte-preprocess](https://github.com/sveltejs/svelte-preprocess) allows you to automatically transform the code in your Svelte templates provides support for TypeScript, PostCSS, scss/sass, Less, and many other technologies.
+[`svelte-preprocess`](https://github.com/sveltejs/svelte-preprocess) allows you to automatically transform the code in your Svelte templates provides support for TypeScript, PostCSS, scss/sass, Less, and many other technologies.
 The first step of setting it up is to add `svelte-preprocess` to your [`svelte.config.js`](#configuration).
 It is provided by the template if you're using TypeScript whereas JavaScript users will need to add it.
 After that, you will often only need to install the corresponding library such as `npm install -D sass`or `npm install -D less`.
-See the [svelte-preprocess](https://github.com/sveltejs/svelte-preprocess) docs for more details.
+See the [`svelte-preprocess`](https://github.com/sveltejs/svelte-preprocess) docs for more details.

 [Svelte Adders](https://sveltesociety.dev/templates#adders) allow you to setup many different complex integrations like Tailwind, PostCSS, Firebase, GraphQL, mdsvex, and more with a single command.
 Please see [sveltesociety.dev](https://sveltesociety.dev/) for a full listing of templates, components, and tools available for use with Svelte and SvelteKit.